SBIR and STTR federal grants are an important part of many startup's development.

 🔬Related: DoD Funding: Understanding the Options

 The DoD also differs from other agencies in that they are mainly concerned with military applications of the specific innovation.
-They are more often the customer or beneficiary of the technologies they choose to fund, as opposed to other organisations like the NIH or the NSF.
+They are more often the customer or beneficiary of the technologies they choose to fund, as opposed to other organizations like the NIH or the NSF.
 Understanding intended use and communicating with the potential customers (military members) is essential for obtaining a DoD SBIR or STTR award.

 Writing an SBIR or STTR proposal is no small feat.
 Oftentimes, small businesses will take multiple rounds of submissions before their first SBIR or STTR application is approved.
 These grant proposals vary by department, and postings can be found on each department's website for funding opportunities.